What Is Autonomous Maintenance? 7 Steps To Successfully Implement

 Autonomous maintenance is a method in manufacturing that gives machine operators the responsibility for basic maintenance tasks, rather than relying on dedicated maintenance technicians.
 This core principle of TPM gives operators more control and authority, and allows maintenance personnel to focus on more complex maintenance work.

-In some instances, operators run machines until they break or are due for maintenance, at which point they hand them over to the maintenance department.
+In some instances, operators run machines until they break or are due for maintenance, at which point they hand them over to the maintenance department (check out these interesting maintenance stats).
 Autonomous maintenance, on the other hand, allows machine operators to perform minor maintenance tasks, such as: lubrication, bolt tightening, cleaning, safety checks and inspections.
 Operators are the eyes and ears on the ground – the first line of defense to prevent breakdowns.

 Autonomous maintenance follows two key principles: